ionic-team/ionic-site/_posts/2014-07-29-ionic-creator.markdown

 <img class="body-image" src="http://ionicframework.com.s3.amazonaws.com/blog/creator/options-preview.png">

 With just one click, you can download a ready-to-go Cordova project with your new UI.
-You can even start a new project from the [ionic CLI tool](https://www.npmjs.org/package/ionic), using your Creator app as a starting point!
+You can even start a new project from the [Ionic CLI tool](https://www.npmjs.org/package/ionic), using your Creator app as a starting point!

 In the future, we will be adding the ability to build ready-to-go native iOS, Android, and Windows Phone binaries right from Creator.